kleinski/xbmc-shell-notifier/README.md

 Sends notification to a XBMC specified by arguments

 Usage: call-xbmc.sh "Example Text" 10000 raspberry 8080

-Notification will be the hostname of your client + "says:"
+Title of notification will be the hostname of your client + "says:"

 m@rcus.net - 01/2013